caiks/WBOT02/README.md

 Remember that the eventual mobile app will see an environment that might not look very much like Film noir so perhaps we should concentrate less on the substrate and more on the active structure and compute scale, ie we need not have conclusive evidence of face pattern matching before moving on so long as it appears to be doing something interesting.

+Another issue that affects model quality is of course that films do not much look like the visual perceptions of infants.
+That we are interested in objects as much as people when young as is evident when we observe them playing with toys.
+Later they cooperate in games but, when youngest, objects and how they move and behave (if agents) is very important.
+In the small restricted substrate models of wotbot we will be lucky to get concrete evidence of interest in the actors' heads and bodies and, to a lesser extent, the objects typical in the sets and backgrounds, but if we do, this should be convincing evidence of the potential of this approach.

+Sports might be a good source of video of the human body in motion as well as inanimate objects.
+Of course this is very similar to the kinetics videos that Google did.

 Before going on to websockets perhaps we could try to aim for signs that faces are being modelled.
 Let's do what we can with parameterisation and film noir.
 However we cannot have high expectations - we could well need dynamic, audio, temporal, emotional cues and other higher level models and modes

 model growth in overflow - If the modelling rate is declining we could perhaps swap the positions of old events of recently experienced slices with old events of neglected slices before rolling them off.
 Or roll off the smaller slice of the oldest and next oldest events.
 Or the slice with the least likelihood.
 Or shorter path.
 Note that the sequence will be wrong if continuous